Peter Andersson (actor)

-Ulf Harry Peter Andersson (born 12 February 1953) is a Swedish actor, famous in Denmark for his role as the Faroese in the 2000 film Flickering Lights.
+Ulf Harry Peter Andersson (born 12 February 1953) is a Swedish actor, famous in Denmark for his role as gang kingpin The Faroese in the 2000 film Flickering Lights, he came to international prominence for his portrayal of predatory attorney Nils Bjurman in the 2009 film The Girl with the Dragon Tattoo.

+Early life

 He was born on 12 February 1953 in Masthugget, Gothenburg.

+Career

 He played a retired professor in An Honest Life (2025), which earned him praise from Wanda Bendjelloul in Dagens Nyheter.
 His performance was also described as phenomenal in Göteborgs-Posten.